- Brand Talk

 - Case study write-ups surrounding specific business initiatives

-- Access to leading research, best practices, and thought leadership from the Center on Brand Leadership; from other Columbia Business School professors; and from other innovators, entrepreneurs, and thought leaders on brands and marketing.
+- Access to leading research, best practices, and thought leadership from the Center on Brand Leadership; from other Columbia Business School professors; and from other innovators, entrepreneurs, and thought leaders on marketing and communications

-- The opportunity to pose questions, share best practices, and gain insights on branding and marketing--in a non-competitive environment--from fellow Forum members who work within a range of industry categories.
+- The opportunity to pose questions, share best practices, and gain insights on marketing and communications—in a non-competitive environment—from fellow network members who work within a range of industry categories

 - Opportunities to speak in Center conferences